bilal2786/web_project_4/README.md

   - All the forms checking for the validation and inform the  user about it with default messages! (done with pure JS).
 -  The project is organized in Classes according to Object-Oriented programming.
 - The project contains Web Pack installed & all the coniguration for JSON package , Barbel config and Webpack config.
+- The project include working with the Api.
+- All actions in the aplication incuding communication with the Server:
+  - get cads data from the server and placing them in DOM
+  - get user data from the server
+  - updating user data in the server
+  - uploading new card
+  - updating profile photo
+  - like/ dislike photo
+  -the user can delete only cards that was uploaded by him/her according to the userID
 ---

 ## Future features